 Parole is granted when all statutory requirements have been met, when there is a reasonable probability that an offender will remain at liberty without again violating the law or the conditions of parole, and when such parole is believed to be in the best interest of society.
 Parole is an opportunity for incarcerated offenders to serve the remainder of their sentence under parole supervision in the community.
 Parole provides a transition period for the offender to return to the community and resume responsibility and obligations of work, family care, and living his or her life within the confines of the law.

-Laws 2015, LB598, moved Adult Parole Administration from the Department of Correctional Services to the Parole Board on July 1, 2016.
-For more information, see Agency 46 Department of Correctional Services, Program 389 Adult Parole Administration.
+Laws 2015, LB598, moved the Office of Parole Administration from the Department of Correctional Services to the Board of Parole on July 1, 2016.